An incredible TV show idea

 You might think I am only interested in selling the rights, but actually, it would be great to co-produce the show with an actual television producer; The reason being, it is a show that I would like to watch myself, and keeping some ownership of the rights would ensure it does not deviate too far from my vision, which is quite clear.
 Any interested parties can contact me at davedaveconklin.net.
-I have omitted a lot of behind-the-scenes technical details from the following treatment.
-The entire treatment is somewhat longer.
+I have omitted a lot of behind-the-scenes technical details from the following treatment, plus a couple things that complete the idea, the "icing on the cake," as it were.
+The entire treatment is somewhat longer, and better.
 Beyond that, I have a preliminary drawing of the tar and feather machine, and some comedy sketch ideas.

 “Don’t Laugh” a sketch comedy television concept by Dave Conklin.
 WG-East #R30755, reg. date 3/17/14.